emilio/words/_posts/2020-02-28-C++-rust-ffi-patterns-1-complex-data-structures.md

 [That
 file](https://github.com/emilio/rust-cpp-ffi-examples/blob/master/complex-rust-to-cpp/cpp/my_ffi_inlines.h)
-is also relatively straight-forward, and it basically keeps the same invariants as the Rust counterpart does.
+is also relatively straightforward, and it basically keeps the same invariants as the Rust counterpart does.

 ### The actual C++ code.